Arca/Documentation

 --failboolean

-Simulate a failed deposit.
+Simulate a failed funding operation.

 CLI: Operation Commands